lilblueyes/Unobot/README.md

-# unobot
 # UNOBOT

-Welcome to UNOBOT, a personal project by JOCELYN currently in the testing phase.
+Welcome to UNOBOT, a personal project currently in the testing phase.
 UNOBOT is an intelligent chatbot capable of holding conversations.

 ## Table of Contents